event4u-app/data-helpers/starlight/src/content/docs/simple-dto/security-visibility.md

 ---
 title: Security & Visibility
-description: Learn how to control property visibility and secure sensitive data in DTOs
+description: Learn how to control property visibility and secure sensitive data in Dtos
 ---

-Learn how to control property visibility and secure sensitive data in DTOs.
+Learn how to control property visibility and secure sensitive data in Dtos.

 ## Introduction

-SimpleDTO provides powerful security features to control what data is exposed:
+SimpleDto provides powerful security features to control what data is exposed:

 - **Hidden Properties** - Never serialize sensitive data
 - **Conditional Visibility** - Show/hide based on conditions